eliranmal/git-flux/usage/init.md

 - **integration branch**
-  the long-lived integration branch name, defaults to `integration`. this branch serves as the base to all team branches, and will be created if it does not already exist.
+  the long-lived integration branch name, defaults to `integration`. this branch serves as the base to all team branches, and will be created if not already exists.